oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Verification and Processing

 The fetching, processing and verifying of a Status List Token may be done by either the Holder or the Relying Party.
-In the following section is described from the role of the Relying Party, however the same rules would also apply for the Holder.
+The following section is described from the role of the Relying Party, however the same rules would also apply for the Holder.

 ## Status List Request {#status-list-request}